AMC Ambassador: 1964

 The 990-H was the most luxurious two-door model and included the high-compression 270 hp V8 as well as a specially trimmed interior featuring 2+2-style bucket seats, center armrests front and rear, as well as a console with the Twin-Stick manual or available automatic transmission.
-Approximately 2,955 units were built.
+Approximately 2,955 top-trim Ambassadors were built.

+The 1964 models followed Romney's focus on practical cars under the theory that AMC could build them for longer periods of time without expensive redesigns, thus help the small automaker to achieve some economies of scale that the Big Three enjoyed.